apache/incubator-teaclave/function/README.md

     elements in the intersection.
 Users should calculate hash values of each item and upload them as a sorted list.
   - `builtin-rsa-sign`: Signing data with RSA key.
-  - `builtin-face-detection`: an implementation of Funnel-Structured cascade, which is designed for real-time multi-view face detection.
+  - `builtin-face-detection`: An implementation of Funnel-Structured cascade, which is designed for real-time multi-view face detection.
+  - `builtin-principal-components-analysis`: Example to calculate PCA.

 The function arguments are in JSON format and can be serialized to a Rust struct very easily.
 You can learn more about supported arguments in the implementation